aquasecurity/postee/README.md

 Click on the Create API Token.
 A new API token for the user is created.
 Keep the token value, together with the JIRA URL and user name, for the next step.

-### Getting the Slack connection details: [Webhooks](https://api.slack.com/messaging/webhooks)
+### Getting the Slack connection details: [Slack Custom App](https://api.slack.com/)
-Open your Slack client, "Settings & Administration" -> "Manage Apps".
-Go to "Custom Integrations", "Incoming Webhooks", "Add to Slack".
-Choose a channel to send the Slack notifications to.
-Click "Add Incoming Webhook".
-Copy the WebHook URL.
+1. Visit api.slack.com
+2. Press "Create custom app"
+3. Fill app name and select slack workspace
+4. Open "Incoming webhooks" tab
+5. Enable "Incoming webhooks"
+6. Add webhook to workspace
+7. On next screen pick slack channel and click allow
+8. Copy webhook url to the Postee config

 ### Getting the MS Teams connection details
 Open your Microsoft Teams client.
 Click on the "..." near the channel you would like to send notifications to.